michelou/trufflesqueak-examples/BUILD.md

 ## Troubleshooting

-In this section we list some issues encountered in this project:
+In this section we list some issues we encountered in this project:

 -  Command **`build dist`** generates the error message **`FAILED: trufflenfi.dll`**:
    <pre style="font-size:80%;">